Privacy choices

 What the Hue Codex color blindness simulator does

-The Hue Codex color blindness simulator takes a list of HEX colors and previews how those swatches may appear under common color-vision deficiency simulations.
-The tool shows the original and simulated swatches side by side for quick comparison.
+The Hue Codex color blindness simulator takes a list of concrete CSS colors and previews how those swatches may appear under common color-vision deficiency simulations.
+The tool shows the original and simulated swatches side by side for quick comparison and preserves source alpha in both.

 This helps reveal when colors that look distinct in a normal palette may become difficult to tell apart for people with red-green, blue-yellow, or achromatopsia-style color perception differences.